bossques/ECS639U/README.md

     $ pip install -r requirements.txt
     ```

-4. Create a development database:
+4. Collect static files

     ```console
+    $ python manage.py collectstatic
+    ```

+5. Create a development database:

+    ```console
     $ python manage.py migrate
     ```

-5. Install JavaScript dependencies (from 'frontend' folder):
+6. Install JavaScript dependencies (from 'frontend' folder):

     ```console
     $ npm install
     ```

-6. If everything is alright, you should be able to start the Django development server from the main folder:
+7. If everything is alright, you should be able to start the Django development server from the main folder:

     ```console
     $ python manage.py runserver
     ```

-7. and the Vue server from the 'frontend' sub-folder:
+8. and the Vue server from the 'frontend' sub-folder:

     ```console
     $ npm run dev